 If the engine fails to start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.

-- After starting the engine, move the starter (choke) back halfway.
-NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
-[ECA11041] - 7.
+- 6. After starting the engine, move the starter (choke) back halfway. - 7.
 When the engine is warm, turn the starter (choke) off.

-The engine is warm when it responds normally to the throttle with the starter (choke) turned off.
+The engine is warm when it responds quickly to the throttle with the starter (choke) turned off.